Edmund Husserl: Influence

-David Carr commented on Husserl's following in his 1970 dissertation at Yale: "It is well known that Husserl was always disappointed at the tendency of his students to go their own way, to embark upon fundamental revisions of phenomenology rather than engage in the communal task" as originally intended by the radical new science.
+David Carr commented on Husserl following in his 1970 dissertation at Yale: "It is well known that Husserl was always disappointed at the tendency of his students to go their own way, to embark upon fundamental revisions of phenomenology rather than engage in the communal task" as originally intended by the radical new science.
 Notwithstanding, he did attract philosophers to phenomenology.

 Martin Heidegger is the best known of Husserl's students, the one whom Husserl chose as his successor at Freiburg.
 Heidegger's magnum opus Being and Time was dedicated to Husserl.
 They shared their thoughts and worked alongside each other for over a decade at the University of Freiburg, Heidegger being Husserl's assistant during 1920–1923.
 Heidegger's early work followed his teacher, but with time he began to develop new insights distinctively variant.
 Husserl became increasingly critical of Heidegger's work, especially in 1929, and included pointed criticism of Heidegger in lectures he gave during 1931.
 Heidegger, while acknowledging his debt to Husserl, followed a political position offensive and harmful to Husserl after the Nazis came to power in 1933, Husserl being of Jewish origin and Heidegger infamously being then a Nazi proponent.
 Academic discussion of Husserl and Heidegger is extensive.

-At Göttingen in 1913 Adolf Reinach (1884–1917) "was now Husserl's right hand.
+At Göttingen in 1913, Adolf Reinach "was now Husserl's right hand.
 He was above all the mediator between Husserl and the students, for he understood extremely well how to deal with other persons, whereas Husserl was pretty much helpless in this respect."
 He was an original editor of Husserl's new journal, Jahrbuch; one of his works (giving a phenomenological analysis of the law of obligations) appeared in its first issue.
 Reinach was widely admired and a remarkable teacher.
 Husserl, in his 1917 obituary, wrote, "He wanted to draw only from the deepest sources, he wanted to produce only work of enduring value.
-And through his wise restraint he succeeded in this."
+And through his wise restraint, he succeeded in this."

 Edith Stein was Husserl's student at Göttingen and Freiburg while she wrote her doctoral thesis The Empathy Problem as it Developed Historically and Considered Phenomenologically (1916).
 She then became his assistant at Freiburg in 1916–18.
 She later adapted her phenomenology to the modern school of modern Thomism.

 Ludwig Landgrebe became assistant to Husserl in 1923.
-From 1939 he collaborated with Eugen Fink at the Husserl-Archives in Leuven.
-In 1954 he became leader of the Husserl-Archives.
-Landgrebe is known as one of Husserl's closest associates, but also for his independent views relating to history, religion and politics as seen from the viewpoints of existentialist philosophy and metaphysics.
+From 1939, he collaborated with Eugen Fink at the Husserl-Archives in Leuven.
+In 1954, he became the leader of the Husserl-Archives.
+Landgrebe is known as one of Husserl's closest associates, but also for his independent views relating to history, religion, and politics as seen from the viewpoints of existentialist philosophy and metaphysics.